GarrettHaines/Santas-Overnight-Delivery/README.md

-# Santa's Overnight Delivery
+# Santa's Overnight Delivery — 2019
-This program was created in 2019.

-Santa's Overnight Delivery is a 2D game that I created with Austin Elliott for an algorithms and data structures class at Eastern Michigan University.
+Santa's Overnight Delivery is a 2D game that I created with Austin Elliott at Eastern Michigan University.
 The objective of the game is to stop at as many houses as possible without running into obstacles.
-The game records player scores on the user's system.
+The game records data locally on the user's machine to keep track of high scores.